 Faculty of International Relations

 The Faculty of International Relations seeks to develop individuals who will be able to create international community networks, and play an active role in Japan and abroad.
 The program offers courses in English and other foreign languages.
-Students in the Department of International Relations are required to spend 5 months studying in the United States.
 From the Freshman year through senior year, students will participate in seminars which provide in-depth training on international society and the cultures of other nations.

 Department of International Relations